 The meaning of all this is all too simple: For America to liberate itself, it may first have to emancipate itself from its current tribal icons of dissent.
 For America to be once again the land of the Free, it must leave Jerusalem behind and find the true Athens in its heart.

-Posted by Gilad Atzmon on 4:46 am, With 0 Reads, Filed under Civil Liberties and Freedom, Politics.
+Posted by Gilad Atzmon on March 14, 2014, With 1522 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.